 If you’re on a mission to compare car insurance quotes for 2019, look no further than these top-notch sites.

-Home quotes all in one place?
+Need a comparison tool for home insurance quotes?
 It’s possible with these top-ranked insurance comparison sites!

-The data scientists at Insurify, a car insurance quotes comparison website, collected data from their database of over 1.5 million car insurance applications, which ask questions about driving history, vehicle type, and other personal data from the past seven years.
-Some shoppers were also surveyed at random about the color of the primary car covered in their policy.
+The data scientists at Insurify, a car insurance comparison website, collected data from their database of over 1.5 million car insurance applications, which ask questions about driving history, vehicle type, and other personal data from the past seven years.
+Some shoppers were also surveyed at random about the color of the primary car covered in their policy .
 From the response data, Insurify’s data team was able to determine the significant differences in reported driver behavior (and other data) between respondents.

 Car Color Craziness: Do Drivers Diverge?